Rent-To-Own Homes: What Are They, And How Do They Work?

-You pay the homeowner an option fee when you sign onto a lease-option agreement.
-The option fee is the price you pay to hold the option to buy the home at the end of your lease agreement.
+Lease-option agreements require you to pay the homeowner an option fee when you sign.
 Most option fees cost around 2% – 7% of the total price of the home.
 Your option fee is not often set in stone, so feel free to work with the homeowner or property management company to negotiate a lower fee.

 The rent money (rent credits) you saved over the course of your lease goes toward your down payment if you buy the home.
 You can work with the seller to agree on a fair purchase price after your lease expires.
 This process usually involves an appraisal to determine how much the home is worth.
 In most cases, your option fee goes to reduce the purchase price of the property.

 You can walk away from the option and allow it to expire if you choose not to buy the property.
 However, doing so will forfeit both your option fee and your rent credits.

 A lease-purchase agreement works in almost the same way as a lease-option agreement.
 You still lease the home for a few years and put a certain percentage of your rent toward a down payment to buy the home.

 However, when you enter a lease-purchase agreement, you have an obligation to buy the home at the end of the lease.

 You and the seller agree to a purchase price when you sign the lease.
 You and the owner might agree to a price before you enter the contract, or you can specify a date for an appraisal and agree on a price then.
 After you and the homeowner come to an agreement, you start your lease.